MaryIsbell/Editing/natturnerdocumentingsouth.md

 [Page 14]

 repeated blows with a sword, I killed her by a blow on the head, with a fence rail.
-By this time, the six who had gone by Mr. Bryant\'s, rejoined us, and informed me they had done the work of death assigned them.
-We again divided, part going to Mr. Richard Porter\'s, and from thence to Nathaniel Francis\', the others to Mr. Howell Harris\', and Mr. T. Doyles.
-On my reaching Mr. Porter\'s, he had escaped with his family.
+By this time, the six who had gone by Mr. Bryant's, rejoined us, and informed me they had done the work of death assigned them.
+We again divided, part going to Mr. Richard Porter's, and from thence to Nathaniel Francis', the others to Mr. Howell Harris', and Mr. T. Doyles.
+On my reaching Mr. Porter's, he had escaped with his family.
 I understood there, that the alarm had already spread, and I immediately returned to bring up those sent to Mr. Doyles, and Mr.
-Howell Harris\'; the party I left going on to Mr. Francis\', having told them I would join them in that neighborhood.
+Howell Harris'; the party I left going on to Mr. Francis', having told them I would join them in that neighborhood.
 I met these sent to Mr.
-Doyles\' and Mr. Harris\' returning, having met Mr. Doyle on the road and killed him; and learning from some who joined them, that Mr. Harris was from home, I immediately pursued the course taken by the party gone on before; but knowing they would complete the work of death and pillage, at Mr. Francis\' before I could there, I went to Mr. Peter Edwards\', expecting to find them there, but they had been here also.
-I then went to Mr. John T. Barrow\'s, they had been here and murdered him.
+Doyles' and Mr. Harris' returning, having met Mr. Doyle on the road and killed him; and learning from some who joined them, that Mr. Harris was from home, I immediately pursued the course taken by the party gone on before; but knowing they would complete the work of death and pillage, at Mr. Francis' before I could there, I went to Mr. Peter Edwards', expecting to find them there, but they had been here also.
+I then went to Mr. John T. Barrow's, they had been here and murdered him.
 I pursued on their track to Capt.
-Newit Harris\', where I found the greater part mounted, and ready to start; the men now amounting to about forty, shouted and hurraed as I rode up, some were in the yard, loading their guns, others drinking.
+Newit Harris', where I found the greater part mounted, and ready to start; the men now amounting to about forty, shouted and hurraed as I rode up, some were in the yard, loading their guns, others drinking.
 They said Captain Harris and his family had escaped, the property in the house they destroyed, robbing him of money and other valuables.
-I ordered them to mount and march instantly, this was about nine or ten o\'clock, Monday morning.
-I proceeded to Mr. Levi Waller\'s, two or three miles distant.
-I took my station in the rear, and as it \'twas my object to carry terror and devastation wherever we went, I placed fifteen or twenty of the best armed and most to be relied on, in front, who generally approached the houses as fast as their horses could run; this was for two purposes, to prevent their escape and strike terror to the inhabitants\--on this account I never got to the houses, after leaving Mrs. Whitehead\'s, until the murders were committed, except in one case.
-I sometimes got in sight in time to see the work of death completed, viewed the mangled bodies as they lay, in silent satisfaction, and immediately started in quest of other victims\--Having murdered Mrs. Waller and ten children, we started for Mr. William Williams\' \--having killed him and two little boys that were there; while engaged in this, Mrs. Williams fled and got some distance
+I ordered them to mount and march instantly, this was about nine or ten o'clock, Monday morning.
+I proceeded to Mr. Levi Waller's, two or three miles distant.
+I took my station in the rear, and as it 'twas my object to carry terror and devastation wherever we went, I placed fifteen or twenty of the best armed and most to be relied on, in front, who generally approached the houses as fast as their horses could run; this was for two purposes, to prevent their escape and strike terror to the inhabitants--on this account I never got to the houses, after leaving Mrs. Whitehead's, until the murders were committed, except in one case.
+I sometimes got in sight in time to see the work of death completed, viewed the mangled bodies as they lay, in silent satisfaction, and immediately started in quest of other victims--Having murdered Mrs. Waller and ten children, we started for Mr. William Williams' --having killed him and two little boys that were there; while engaged in this, Mrs. Williams fled and got some distance